Updated April 5, 2021.

 the future of our industry.
 Despite the challenges facing the hotel industry, we are resilient.
 Hotels across the country are focused on creating an environment ready for guests when travel begins to return."

 Where Hotels Are Reopening

 Many hotels are welcoming guests back with new cleaning protocols in place.
 Omni Hotels & Resorts, for example, has reopened most of its properties which had shut down during the pandemic.
 At the height of the crisis,

 Gaming resorts, which were among the first to suspend operations en masse, have also welcomed travelers back.
 A Covid-19 Casino Tracker from the American Gaming Association reports that all 989 casinos in the United States were forced to close due to the pandemic.
-Of these, 910 have since reopened.
+Of these, 935 have since reopened.

 with the state's reopening plan.
-More Nevada properties are coming back online as demand rises, but new state restrictions in Nevada limit casinos to no more than 25 percent occupancy (see details here).
+More Nevada properties are coming back online as demand rises, but new state restrictions in Nevada limit casinos to no more than 35 percent occupancy (see details here).

 In the fall, a number of Vegas properties decided to halt mid-week operations due to diminished demand.
 But in a sign of recovery, MGM Resorts resumed 24/7 operations at the Mirage, Mandalay Bay and Park MGM resorts on March 3.
 Wynn Resorts has also announced that it will reopen the Encore Las Vegas for mid-week hotel stays, beginning April 8.